The Solid Protocol

 Solid apps typically access data from multiple sources.
 However, Web browsers by default prevent apps that run on one origin from accessing data on other origins.
 This cross-origin protection is a security mechanism that ensures malicious websites cannot simply read your profile or banking details from other websites.
 However, this reasonable default poses a problem even for benevolent Solid apps, which might have good reasons to access data from different places.
 For instance, a Solid app at https://app.example/

-, even when Alice and Bob have given the user of the app their permission to see some of their data.
+, even when Guinan and Darmok have given the user of the app their permission to see some of their data.

 Fortunately, Web servers can indicate to the browser that certain documents do not require cross-origin protection.
 This mechanism to selectively disable that protection is called Cross-Origin Resource Sharing or CORS [FETCH].
-By responding to browser requests with a specific combination of HTTP headers, servers can indicate which actions are allowed for a given resource.
-For a Solid data pod, the goal is to allow all actions on the CORS level, such that the deeper access control layer can exert full control over the app’s allowed permissions.
-The next section describes how to achieve this through the right HTTP header configuration.
+By responding to browser requests with a specific combination of HTTP header fields, servers can indicate which actions are allowed for a given resource.
+For Solid, the goal is to allow all actions on the CORS level, such that the deeper Authorization layer can exert full control over the app’s allowed permissions.
+The next section describes how to achieve this through the right HTTP header field configuration.

-A data pod MUST implement the CORS protocol [FETCH] such that, to the extent possible, the browser allows Solid apps to send any request and combination of request headers to the data pod, and the Solid app can read any response and response headers received from the data pod.
-If the data pod wishes to block access to a resource, this MUST NOT happen via CORS but MUST instead be communicated to the Solid app in the browser through HTTP status codes such as 401
+A server MUST implement the CORS protocol [FETCH] such that, to the extent possible, the browser allows Solid apps to send any request and combination of request headers to the server, and the Solid app can read any response and response headers received from the server.
+If the server wishes to block access to a resource, this MUST NOT happen via CORS but MUST instead be communicated to the Solid app in the browser through HTTP status codes such as 401

 , 403